 At the BSBCC, a typical day sees Wong feeding and tending to the rescued bears, giving visitors an educational tour of the rainforest premises and their rehabilitation efforts, creating content on its social media pages, engaging fundraisers – and this is just scratching the surface of the various hats he wears as a conservationist and wildlife biologist.

-There are currently 43 rescued sun bears housed in the BSBCC, each nicknamed after their unique quirks.
+Each bear at the center is nicknamed after their unique quirks.
 There’s Linggam (“The Handsome”), an adult male bear with large eyes who’s rather popular with the female bears; Wawa (“The Explorer”), a curious cub who particularly loves a good lie-in on the hammock – and they all clearly take to and trust Wong.
 According to him, all the rescued sun bears share a similar history: they were victims of poachers who poached their mothers for body parts and sold the cubs as illegal pets.

 “Nearly all arrive at the centre in various stages of mistreatment, malnutrition and trauma,” Wong reveals.
 “My team and I spend a lot of time and effort to nurse them and slowly rehabilitate them into an independent sun bear before they can be released back into the wild.”